al3xHub/al3xHub/README.md

 ### Hi there 👋, my name is Alejandro!

 - 🔭 I’m currently working on some personal projects to increase my coding skills!
 - ⌨️ Building my own full stack technologies for web development.
-Focused on back-end framework like Django/Django REST and front-end framework React.
+Focused on Python Back-end and React.
 - 🤔 Are you looking for help with your business or ideas?
 Let me know!
 - 📫 How to reach me: alejandrobueno92@hotmail.com